quicwg/base-drafts/draft-ietf-quic-http.md

 All message control streams are considered critical to the HTTP connection.
 If a message control stream is terminated abruptly for any reason, this MUST be treated as a connection error of type HTTP_RST_CONTROL_STREAM.
+When a message control stream terminates cleanly, if the last frame on the stream was truncated, this MUST be treated as a connection error (see HTTP_MALFORMED_* in
+{{http-error-codes}}).

 Pairs of streams must be utilized sequentially, with no gaps.
 The data stream MUST be reserved with the QUIC implementation when the message control stream